AssetFetch/spec/spec.md

 ### Query payloads

-The payload of all queries sent from a client to a provider MUST be encoded as [`application/x-www-form-urlencoded`](https://url.spec.whatwg.org/#application/x-www-form-urlencoded), the same format that is used by standard HTML forms.
+The payload of both the `fixed_query` and the `variable_query` from a client to a provider MUST be encoded as [`application/x-www-form-urlencoded`](https://url.spec.whatwg.org/#application/x-www-form-urlencoded), the same format that is used by standard HTML forms.
 When using variable queries, lists of items are implemented using a delimiter of the provider's choice.
 This choice is communicated by the provider to the client along with the other query parameters.

 An example for a valid query payload is shown below.